KBRY

 KBRY (92.3 FM) is a radio station broadcasting a country music format.
-Licensed to Sargent, Nebraska, United States, the station is owned by Mark Jensen, through licensee Mid Nebraska Broadcasting, LLC.
+Licensed to Sargent, Nebraska, United States, the station is owned by the Nebraska Rural Radio Association.

 Construction permit

 In October 2012, the station, then called KHZZ, applied for a U.S. Federal Communications Commission (FCC) construction permit to move to 92.3 MHz at a new transmitter site, increasing its effective radiated power to 100,000 watts and its height above average terrain to 254 meters.
 It also became a commercial station.
 The new license was issued by the FCC on July 16, 2014.